Norman Lewis (grammarian): Publishing success

 In the early 1940s, Lewis wrote a monthly column for Your Life magazine that led to a contract with Funk & Wagnalls Co. -- and the promise that Funk would lend marquee value by collaborating on a book.

 Eventually Funk "did two or three chapters," Lewis said.
 "I did the rest.
 I realized I was being had, but I thought it was a way to get started."
 With Funk's name on the cover of 30 Days and an advertising budget behind it, the book took off.
 It is considered one of the most widely used and popular how-to books of its kind.
 First published in 1942, the latest edition was published in 2003.
 The book was one of sixty-three that Lewis had written or edited.

 Other better-known titles included Word Power Made Easy, a vocabulary builder published in 1949, and Roget's New Pocket Thesaurus in Dictionary Form, published in 1961.

 Lewis told The Times in 1978 that the revised Roget's sold "like mad."
 At the time, more than five million copies of the pocket thesaurus had been purchased.

 Despite his publishing success, Lewis often said that "writing is my job, but teaching is my recreation."

 Much of Lewis's work is still in print, including Word Power Made Easy (Pocket Books, 1979); 30 Days to Better English (Signet, 1985); and 30 Days to a More Powerful Vocabulary (Pocket Books, 1971), written with Wilfred Funk.
 Lewis also edited several editions of Roget’s Thesaurus, including The New Roget’s Thesaurus in Dictionary Form (Berkley, 1976).

 Teaching

 Lewis started his teaching career at New York University and the City College of New York.
 From 1964 to 1995, he taught English—including grammar, etymology and vocabulary—at Rio Hondo College, a two-year community college in Whittier, California.
 For more than a decade, he was also the chairman of Rio Hondo's communications department.

-He died in 2006 in Whittier, California at the age of 93 of natural causes.
+Death

-Besides his daughter Debbie of Los Angeles, Lewis is survived by his wife, the former Mary Goldstein; another daughter, Margie of Whittier; granddaughters Holly and Sharon; and two great-grandchildren.
+Lewis was married to Mary (née Goldstein).
+He died of natural causes in 2006, in Whittier, California at age 93.